-While the headline rates can be quite appealing, remember that these EV tariffs might not always offer the best value if you have higher home use - especially if you're not doing very high mileage in your electric car.
-Before you switch, try our energy comparison tool to check the biggest savings you could make from all the tariffs that offer off-peak hours.
+Whilst the off-peak rates can be quite appealing, remember that these tariffs might not always offer the best value if you have higher home use that you can't shift - especially if you're not doing very high mileage in your electric car.

-Some of these tariffs are compatible with economy 7 and 10 meters - but if you can, the chance of an off-peak charging rate is a good reason to speak to your utility about getting a smart meter installed.
+Some of these tariffs are compatible with economy 7 and 10 meters - but most work with a smart meter.
+Speak to your utility about getting a smart meter installed.

 Some, like Ovo Energy, offer a free or discounted charger installed at your home.
 This might suit you if you are considering buying your first an electric vehicle, but the unit rates might not stack up if you are already set up to charge at home.